djotaku/taskwarrior_web/README.md

 I used the taskd container at https://github.com/ogarcia/docker-taskd which I have forked just in case.
 After that, just use the instructions at https://gothenburgbitfactory.github.io/taskserver-setup/ to get your user created, etc. I ran into an error at first where I had to go into the config file and change the server it was binding to, but then had to change it back to 0.0.0.0 after the certs were correctly created.
 I also had to change the request.limit to 0 to get my initial sync to work.

+Go into your taskwarrior_web container (eg podman exec -ti taskwarrior_web /bin/sh) and run task to generate your .taskrc.

+You should now be able to log in.

+Copy your .pem files from the sync step over to the volume you mounted to /root/.task and run the same steps to setup the taskd. server as before.
+Run task sync.

 ## About the dependency I'm using